everyday Dharma

 • does meditation help with patience?

-I think so, but the real question is how to develop patience with the meditation process itself.
 The only way to fail at meditation is to stop meditating.
 As long as you show up, the meditative process happens.
-It’s really simple: sit down on a chair or a cushion, set the timer on your phone…
+It’s really simple: sit down on a chair or a cushion, set the timer on your phone for, let’s say, 20 minutes, then pay attention to how your body feels, or how your breath…

 Read More